 • follow laws, ordinances, internal rules and policies.

-If you, as a student, have complaints regarding education at basic and advanced level, you have the right to present them to us.
-Your views and critiques are an important part of the work to improve the faculty's operations and routines.
+If you, as a student, have complaints regarding education at undergraduate and graduate level, you have the right to present these to us.
+Your views and criticism are an important part of the work to improve the faculty's activities and procedures.

-If you have been subjected to discrimination or harassment, you will find information on how to proceed with your case here: Harassment and sexual harassment
+If you have been subjected to discrimination or harassment, you can find information on how to proceed with your case here: Harassment and sexual harassment (LU)

 • degree projects